saikrupa82/Project-Real-time-Sentiment-Analysis/README.md

 This architecture provides a comprehensive solution for real-time sentiment analysis, enabling businesses to monitor and analyze customer sentiment on social media platforms effectively.

 ## Project Output
-Please add the output image or screenshots of the project's real-time sentiment analysis dashboard here:
+The output image or screenshots of the project's real-time sentiment analysis dashboard here:

 ![Real-Time Sentiment Analysis Dashboard](dashboard.png)